 Attack ad against McCaskill slammed as ‘Islamophobic’

-Hawley at a campaign event Thursday in St. Charles said he had not heard the ad but that he’s against “any kind of discrimination on the basis of religion or any other factor.”
+Hawley says he hasn’t heard the ad but is against “any kind of discrimination on the basis of religion or any other factor.”

 A request for comment to the PAC wasn’t immediately returned.